Medically reviewed by Drugs.com. Last updated on Jun 23, 2020.

 Angiotensin-Converting Enzyme Inhibitors: May enhance the therapeutic effect of Angiotensin II.
 Monitor therapy

+The following adverse drug reactions and incidences are derived from product labeling unless otherwise specified.
 Percentages are the result of combination vasopressor therapy.

 Cardiovascular: Thrombosis (13%)